-Bassari Resources Limited ("Bassari") is an Australian company focused on discovering and developing profitable gold resources in the Birimian gold belt in south eastern Senegal, West Africa.
-Bassari has targeted Senegal in view of its great under explored potential, the high prospectivity of the Birimian, and Senegal's stable economy and support for the mining industry.
+Bassari Resources Limited is an Australian company focused on discovering and developing profitable gold resources in the Birimian gold belt in south eastern Senegal, West Africa.
+Bassari has targeted Senegal in view of its great under explored potential, the high prospectivity of the Birimian and Senegal's stable economy and support for the mining industry.

-The Company is focused on developing the Makabingui Gold Project by focusing initially on four high grade pits and upgrading the existing gravity plant to treat hard rock and adding a Carbon-In-Leach (CIL) circuit.
+The Company is focused on developing the Makabingui Gold Project by initially targeting four high grade pits and upgrading the existing gravity plant to treat hard rock.

-The Company's total exploration permits cover an area of approximately 850km2 over the Birimian Gold Belt.
-The Makabingui Gold Project area is centrally located within the three contiguous permits and is approximately 25km from the Sabodala Gold Operation.
+The Company's total exploration permits cover an area of approximately 790km2 over the Birimian Gold Belt (Figure 1).

+Makabingui Gold Project - Feasibility Study Results